The Utah Deaf History Collection

 Conventions, 1931-1984

-Georgia Henricks Walker, a 1930 graduate of the Utah School for the Deaf, played a unique role in preserving the history of the Utah Association of the Deaf.
-From 1931 to 1984, she collected, preserved, and compiled the Utah Association of the Deaf Conventions scrapbook as the organization's secretary.
-This scrapbook, a testament to her dedication, contains clippings from Utah newspapers related to the Utah Deaf community, Utah Association of the Deaf convention programs, and associated memorabilia.
+Georgia Henricks Walker, a 1930 graduate of the Utah School for the Deaf, played a crucial role in keeping the history of the Utah Association of the Deaf alive.
+From 1931 to 1984, she diligently collected, preserved, and compiled the Utah Association of the Deaf Conventions scrapbook in her role as the organization's secretary.
+This scrapbook is not just a collection of papers—it's a heartfelt tribute to her dedication!
+It features clippings from local Utah newspapers about the Deaf community, convention programs, and all sorts of neat memorabilia that highlight the vibrant history of the association.
+What a fantastic contribution she made!

 The Large Scrapbook of the